EARL KATHAN, GUNSMITH

 A. No, they are not chrome plated but are highly polished by the India manufacturer.
 Many people like the barrels in the "bright" and pride themselves in keeping it that way while others like to allow the barrel to "grow" a natural patina which will happen over time as long as it is still cared for to prevent rusting and pitting.
 If the highly polished finish is not desirable to you it can be "knocked down" by using a Scotch Bright pad from your local grocery store.
 (That;s the green plastic scrubby pad used for pots and pans) The barrels can also be blued or browned as you like.
 Please note that some areas of the barrel or other metal parts may not take the blueing or browning process as evenly as others.
 Often multiple coats are required.

 People are often asking about the breech plugs on the Indian made muskets and pistols.
 Here is a detailed photo a Long Land "Bess" barrel.
 As you can see the plug is thick and heavily threaded.
 (NOT a pressed plug as some people rumor them to be) The wall of the barrel at the breech end measured 3/16" and below is a photo of the muzzle end which had a wall thickness of 3/32" You can visit the "pistols" page to see another photo of a brass breech plug.
 This barrel was successfully test fired shortly after this picture was taken.
-To learn more about our test fires please see the Q&A section on this page just to the left of these photos.
+To learn more about our test fires please see the Q&A section on this page just to the left and below of these photos.

 Q. What is the quality of the India muskets like?